Antho1426/dropsync-shift-rename/README.md

 takes care of removing unwanted files that I don't want to store, such as photos and videos that I have sent myself.

+Remark: the `Dropsync Shift and Rename` Alfred workflow implements the `dropsync_shift_rename.py` Python program.
+After installing the [Alfred macOS app](https://www.alfredapp.com) and the `Dropsync Shift and Rename` workflow, simply type the `ds` hotkey in the Alfred search bar.
+The `dropsync_shift_rename.py` Python program is then automatically triggered and runs in iTerm2.

 ## 2. Getting started

 ### 2.1 Dependencies